TeachBooks/learn-programming/book/install/python/miniconda.md

 (install-miniconda)=
 # Miniconda Installation

 Miniconda is smaller version of Anaconda that is very quick and easy to install.
-Like Anaoncda, it contains the essential tools to start working with Python: `conda`, Python and a few related packages.
+Like Anaconda, it contains the essential tools to start working with Python: `conda`, Python and a few related packages.
 You can read more about it on the [Miniconda website](https://docs.anaconda.com/miniconda/).

 The screenshots in these instructions were made using the Command Prompt on a Windows Operating System (screenshots are from Windows 10).
 Where needed, instructions and notes for Mac users are provided in addition.